openstack/neutron-specs/specs/liberty/qos-api-extension.rst

 nova-scheduling)

-Access control to QoS policy could be performed by a generalized RBAC suport.
+Access control to QoS policy could be performed by a generalized RBAC support.
 Evaluate quota controlling the different types policies.

 Other QoS work: